 - Redraw fees

 Different Australian lenders will generally charge different fees to boost their bottom line, so it can be a good idea to ask about all of them.

 Tip: Need more information on how to get the best car loan for your needs?
 Check the car loan guide right now.

 Car loans can vary quite a bit in terms of what they offer.
 It’s a good idea to consider asking about all of a loan’s features, as they can affect how much you will need to pay over the life of your loan.
 Some of these features include:

 - Fixed or variable: You will need to decide whether you want your loan’s interest rate to be fixed or variable.
-If your loan has a fixed interest rate, your repayments will be the same throughout the life of the loan, which could make budgeting more manageable.
-If you choose a variable interest rate, however, the rate can change during the loan’s term meaning your repayments could potentially increase or decrease.
+With a fixed rate loan, your repayments will be the same throughout the life of the loan, which could make budgeting more manageable.
+If you choose a variable rate, however, the rate can change during the loan’s term meaning your repayments could potentially increase or decrease.

-- Extra repayments: Some loans will allow you to make extra repayments additional to your regular repayments.
+- Extra repayments: Some loans will allow you to make additional repayments on top of your regular repayments.
 Having the option to make extra repayments on your loan could mean saving money on interest and paying your loan off faster.

 - Redraw facility: Having a loan with a redraw facility means you are able to redraw any additional payments you have made, which can come in handy if you need to access some extra cash down the track.